Is Cash Still King?

 If you prefer a mix, and are open to using a debit card, SouthEast Bank offers Bonus Rate Checking1, which could be a great option for you.
-This high interest-bearing account offers 2.01% APY* on balances up to $20,000 but still allows for access to your cash via 55,000 ATMs and great online features like bill pay and peer-to-peer transfers.
-How many banks pay 2.01% APY on a checking account?
+This high interest-bearing account offers up to 2.01% APY* on balances up to $20,000 but still allows for access to your cash via 55,000 ATMs and great online features like bill pay and peer-to-peer transfers.
+How many banks pay up to 2.01% APY on a checking account?

 There’s little doubt that there’s a shift in the way Americans pay for purchases.
 While cash may be king for now, debit and credit cards are heir to the throne.